Gdańsk Voivodeship (1945–1975): Leaders

 From 1944 to 1950, the leader of the voivodeship was the voivode.
-In 1950, the office of the voivode, together with sever others, had been disestablished.
+In 1950, the office of the voivode, together with several others, had been disestablished.
 As such, from 1950, to 1973, the leader was the chairperson of the Voivodeship National Council.
 The office of the voivode was reestablished in 1973, however it remained vacant until the disestablishment of the voivodeship in 1975.

 The people in the office of the voivode, from 1944 to 1950 were: